Trial of Neumann and Sass: Trial

 The case was tried in a military court, as Lithuania had been in a state of war since 1926.
 The court was chaired by Silvestras Leonas, the First Colonel of the Lithuanian Armed Forces, and the prosecutors were General Emilis Vymeris, the Prosecutor of the Military Court, and Dionizas Monstavičius, the Assistant Prosecutor of the Palace of Appeal; the defendants had their own defenders.
 Moreover, nine lawyers and two linguists were part of an editorial commission.
-507 witnesses testified in the court.
+507 witnesses testified in the court, including Martin Reisgys.

 Despite the comprehensive evidence that was presented, the defendants said they were not guilty.
 They claimed that the Nazi parties were legal and that they only admired Nazism and had no secret anti-Lithuanian plans.
 An accused SOVOG member, Moninnus, admitted to his guilt and to the group's subversive activities.
 An accused, Kubbutat, confessed to taking part in military exercises and being coached on his testimony by German officials.
 The trial concluded that the Nazis of the Baltic states had collaborated.

 Seeking to influence the Lithuanian court's judgement in the trial, Germany mobilized its army near the Lithuanian border, violated Lithuanian airspace, and sent 17 protest notes.

 Despite foreign pressure, on 26 March 1935, the Court of the Lithuanian Armed Forces went ahead with sentencing.
 In total, 14 members of the CSA and 73 members of the SOVOG were convicted and were sentenced to life-long or fixed-term imprisonment in a heavy labor prison.
 However, the court also acquitted 35 people, and one defendant fled.
-The most severe penalties were imposed against the assassins of Jesuits, who were sentenced to death.
+The most severe penalties were imposed against the assassins of Jesuttis, who were sentenced to death.
 The Supreme Tribunal of Lithuania upheld the court's decision on appeal.